abhirambr345/MD_agglomeration_code/README.txt

 If you use this code in any future publications, please cite the following publication:

-Abhiram B R and Debraj Ghosh, Atomic investigation on optimal interfacial bonding for enhanced fracture properties in polymer nanocomposites, Engineering Fracture Mechanics (2023): 109078
+1. Abhiram B R and Debraj Ghosh, Atomic investigation on optimal interfacial bonding for enhanced fracture properties in polymer nanocomposites, Engineering Fracture Mechanics (2023): 109078
+2. Abhiram B R and Debraj Ghosh, Influence of nanofiller agglomeration on fracture properties of polymer nanocomposite: Insights from atomistic simulation, Engineering Fracture Mechanics (2023): 109503

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------